bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 ### 3. TROUBLESHOOTING

-Contestants may complain that simulations take a long time.
-The following items suggest some hints to improve execution time or otherwise accelerate search.
+Users may find that simulations take a long time.
+The following items provide some ideas to improve execution time or otherwise accelerate search.

 *3.1.
 Computational Complexity*